Performance and installation

-as a queer individual i often find it difficult to feel safe in queer spaces. i can feel alienated from mainstream ideas of what it's like to be queer, like my authentic self does not fit into the narrative that has been designed for me. this work forces me to confront that and trust in anyone who chooses to enter the space created by these artworks, to allow myself to feel truly at ease amongst the people surrounding me. conversely, it also creates feelings of responsibility and compassion in the audience interacting with the work, qualities which are vital and in my view should come ahead of any more superficial squabbles which so often take over queer discourse.
+"As a queer individual i often find it difficult to feel safe in queer spaces.
+I can feel alienated from mainstream ideas of what it's like to be queer, like my authentic self does not fit into the narrative that has been designed for me.
+This work forces me to confront that and trust in anyone who chooses to enter the space created by these artworks, to allow myself to feel truly at ease amongst the people surrounding me.
+Conversely, it also creates feelings of responsibility and compassion in the audience interacting with the work, qualities which can be lacking in discourse around queer spaces and identities.